 I have 6 days to spend in Japan: what is the best split?
 Ideal would be to visit Kyoto, Mt.
 Fuji and Tokyo.

 In my opinion, Mt.
 Fuji visit would take your precious time.
-It would be better to split in Kyoto and Tokyo, depending on your interest in traditional or modern Japan. about 4 years agoAnswered by Paca Maira via WorldNomads.com
+It would be better to split in Kyoto and Tokyo, depending on your interest in traditional or modern Japan. almost 7 years agoAnswered by Paca Maira via WorldNomads.com